azavea/pfb-network-connectivity/README.md

 ./scripts/server
 ```

-In order to use the API, you'll need to create a superuser in development by following the prompts:
+In order to use the API, you'll need to run migrations on the Django app server:
 ```
-./scripts/django-manage createsuperuser
+./scripts/django-manage migrate

+This will add a default admin user that can log in to http://localhost:9200/api/ as: systems+pfb@azavea.com / root
 ```

 ## Ports